+Network approximations may be particularly valuable for spatial prioritization in very large systems, including for providing decision support for management, for several reasons.
+For one, integer-linear programming (ILP) approaches that have been successfully applied to small- and medium-sized problems in conservation planning (e.g., conservation prioritization with MARXAN \cite{beger2015integrating}, sparing-sharing in tropical forests with ILP \cite{runting2019larger}) have computational and data constraints that limit their use for large-scale systems.
+Second, complementary work by Kinsley \textit{et al.} \cite{kinseyinrev} demonstrates the effectiveness of network-guided management for real-world decision support by embedding near-optimal prioritization based on a network metric in a web-tool developed with intensive stakeholder engagement.
+Finally, output from network approaches such as ours could be integrated with broader frameworks for assessing invasion risk based on factors such as habitat suitability, stream connections, and impacts \cite{vander2008management,kanankege2018probability}.
+Ongoing engagement between managers and researchers, such as in MN, provides a promising context for pursuing such extensions \cite{kanankege2020lessons}.

-In summary, our results suggest that network-guided management could provide an important tool for management challenges posed by large-scale invasions, which are becoming common due to globalization and other global changes.
-Our study demonstrates the potential value for invasion and environmental management of methods developed in other areas of network science with a richer history of working in large complex systems.
-Thus, this approach has relevance for other environmental contexts, such as fire and endangered species management, in complex systems that test the limits of traditional optimal control tools (e.g., \cite{kroetz2015bioeconomics}).
-Overall our results show network approaches hold promise as a way to improve management outcomes in contexts where modeling and data resources are limited.
+In summary, our results suggest that network-guided management could provide an important tool for addressing management challenges posed by widespread invasions, which are becoming common due to globalization and other global changes.
+Our study demonstrates the potential value of methods developed in other areas of network science with a richer history of working in large complex systems for invasion management.
+These approaches also have relevance for other environmental contexts, such as fire, fisheries, or endangered species management, where management occurs within complex systems that test the limits of traditional optimal control tools (e.g., \cite{kroetz2015bioeconomics}).
+Overall our results show network approaches hold promise for improving management outcomes in contexts where modeling and/or data resources are limited.